WHO WE ARE

 Angie Gutierrez

-Angie is a 2025 ROADS Postbac and will be studying the remote sensing of dryland plant communities.
+Angie is a 2025 ROADS Postbac and will be studying the remote sensing and ecology of dryland plant and biocrust communities.

 Lab Alumni